skip to main content skip to search skip to footer skip to accessibility statement

 Drugs dashboard

-The drugs dashboard presents a wide range of data regarding drugs, to provide intelligence to help drive strategic decision making, such as the Southampton Tobacco, Alcohol and Drugs Strategy.
-Analysis includes benchmarking against statistical neighbours and trends over time for all indicators included.
+The drugs dashboard presents a wide range of publicly available data on drugs to support strategic decision making, including the Southampton Tobacco, Alcohol and Drugs Strategy.
+It includes benchmarking against statistical neighbours, trends over time, and metadata for all indicators.
 Sub-city analysis is in development for certain indicators.
-Metadata is also included for all indicators.
-Data in this dashboard is compiled from a range of publicly available sources including Office for Health Improvement and Disparities (OHID).
-Key themes are outlined below, navigate to a page to find out more information.
-Click the button at the bottom of the page for dashboard guidance.
+Data is compiled from a range of sources including Office for Health Improvement and Disparities (OHID).

 Drugs dashboard